Register to get access to free programming courses with interactive exercises

 }

-Most likely, you will have to keep coming back to the initialization of the list to remember which index corresponds to the value you need right now.
+Most likely, you keep coming to the list initialization to remember which index corresponds to the value you need now.
 Not very convenient.
-Let's turn our list into an associative array.
-To do this, take the list in parentheses, and inside specify key-value pairs.
+Let us turn our list into an associative array.
+To do this, take the list in parentheses and inside specify key-value pairs:

 $font-weights: (light: 200, normal: 400, medium: 500, bold: 800);

-The function map.get() is used to select a value by a key, whose arguments are an associative array and the key whose value is to be retrieved.
-For the function map.get() and others that are specified through the map. construct, we need to specify the line @use "sass:map".
-This will connect all the necessary functions to our project.
+The function map.get() helps to select a value by a key, whose arguments are an associative array and the key whose value is to be retrieved.
+For the function map.get() and others specified through the map. construct, we need to write the @use "sass:map" line.
+It will connect all the necessary functions to our project.

 The result will be the following code: